Skip to content

 #4.
 LaView 4MP Bulb Camera (Best Resolution)

-If you need the sharpest possible image off a single bulb camera, the LaView 4 MP sensor delivers the cleanest zoom of any model we tested.
-Faces stayed identifiable on a 4x digital zoom up to about 30 feet.
+If you need the sharpest possible image off a single bulb camera, the LaView 4 MP sensor delivers the cleanest zoom of any model on this list.
+Faces stay identifiable on a 4x digital zoom up to about 30 feet.

 Key specs: 4 MP (2560x1440) resolution, 355-degree pan, AI-filtered motion alerts, starlight color night vision, voice control via Alexa

-What stands out: The AI motion filter cut false alerts from passing tree branches and shifting sun shadows by a noticeable margin compared with the Galayou and GuFamily.
-After three days of tuning the sensitivity, we averaged about 8 alerts per day instead of 30-plus.
+What stands out: The AI motion filter cuts false alerts from passing tree branches and shifting sun shadows by a noticeable margin compared with the Galayou and GuFamily.
+Once the sensitivity is tuned, it flags far fewer junk alerts than a model without AI filtering.

 Watch out for: App search is fiddly.
 Scrubbing through a 24-hour timeline takes more taps than the Galayou app, and exporting clips to your phone requires a paid cloud subscription.